bwilczek/blog/_posts/2018-10-07-introducing_watir_pump.markdown

 end
 ```

-See WatirPump docs to learn more about how one can declare page elements (don't forget to check out how lambdas could help here).
-While you read the docs please also grep for root vs browser to learn the difference
+See WatirPump [docs](https://github.com/bwilczek/watir_pump/blob/master/README.md#elements) to learn more about how one can declare page elements (don't forget to check out how lambdas could help here).
+While you read the docs please also grep for `root vs browser` to learn the difference.

 #### Concept 1: element action macros: reader, writer, clicker